 Jökulsárlón is a 200m deep glacier water lagoon fed by the melting of Breiðamerkurjökull, an outlet glacier of Europe’s largest glacier Vatnajökull.
 Enormous icebergs also fall from Breiðamerkurjökull all year round so the lagoon is usually filled with ice blocks that floats South.

 On the other side of the road, the icebergs from Jökulsárlón glacier lagoon float into the Atlantic Ocean where they are quickly thrown back to shore by the tide and winds.
 This black sand beach is full of smaller ice blocks in all shapes and sizes, sparkling like diamonds in the daylight.
 The ice itself comes in all shades of white and blue forming beautiful contrasts.

 Blue Ice Cave

-The journey continues with a super jeep ride to explore the ice cave.
-We recommend wearing waterproof hiking boots that cover your ankles and have hard sole.
-Iceland’s nature is dominated by glaciers and it is only possible to explore them with a certified guide and safety equipment.
+The journey continues with a Super Jeep ride to explore the ice cave.
 Your guide will share with you his expertise about the ice caves, allowing you to truly appreciate this amazing natural phenomenon – spoiler alert… it will be blue.